 The recommendation for healthy adults is:

-- Moderate intensity aerobic activity for a minimum of 30 minutes five times a week OR vigorous intensity aerobic activity for a minimum of 20 minutes three times a week
+- Perform moderate-intensity aerobic activity for a minimum of 30 minutes, five times per week OR vigorous-intensity aerobic activity for a minimum of 20 minutes, three times per week

-- Flexibility exercises for the major muscle groups 2 times a week
+- Flexibility exercises for the major muscle groups a minimum of 2 times per week

 - You are able to talk, but not sing during the exercise.
 Examples include brisk walking, slow biking, doubles tennis, active home chores, etc.